 Various biomaterials are being installed and embedded within biological system.
 The wear and tear of these biomaterials will cause changes to its intrinsic properties.
-Currently, a parameter and device with high specificity and selectivity in detecting failure within embedded biomaterials are unavailable.
-The goal of this project is to determine a specific property of biomaterial that changes as it reaches failure.
+Currently, a device that can measure a parameter with high specificity and selectivity in detecting failure within embedded biomaterials is unavailable.
+The goal of this project is to determine a specific property of a biomaterial that changes as it reaches failure.
 We will determine a method to detect and quantify this change in property non-invasively.
-In the long term, we are hoping to design a device that will exploit these properties difference.
+In the long term, our goal is to design a device that will reliably measure property changes so as to determine biomaterial failure.